vbotka/ansible-leutils/README.md

 [![Build Status](https://travis-ci.org/vbotka/ansible-leutils.svg?branch=master)](https://travis-ci.org/vbotka/ansible-leutils)

-[Ansible role.](https://galaxy.ansible.com/vbotka/ansible-leutils/) Install le-utils from https://github.com/vbotka/le-utils and configure cron to email a list of certificates that will expire in specified number of days.
-Optionaly dry-run renewal of the certificates.
+[Ansible role.](https://galaxy.ansible.com/vbotka/ansible-leutils/) Install le-utils from https://github.com/vbotka/le-utils and configure cron to:

+- email a list of certificates that will expire in specified number of days.
+- optionaly dry-run renewal of the certificates.
+- optionaly renew if there are certificates due for renewal.

 Requirements.
 ------------